fwcd/distributed-chat/Scripts/js-test-client/README.md

 ```
 npm install
-sudo npm start
 ```

-to install the npm dependencies and launch it.
+to install the npm dependencies.
+Now you can either...

+* Launch the GATT server/peripheral using `sudo npm run server`
+* Launch the GATT client/central using `sudo npm run client`